Burns, Scars, & Disfigurement

 person's knee rubs against the ground, bicycle accidents or the inflation

-of an airbag that rubs against a person's face.
-A well-known type
+of an airbag that rubs against a person's face during a car or

 Lacerations are wounds that are a resulting of a cut or tearing injury

 to the skin.
 Lacerations can range from minor with simple repair to extension

 involving muscles, tendons and ligaments requiring surgical repair and

 hospitalization.
 Treatment of lacerations, again, depends upon the severity

 of the wound.
 The area is cleaning and examined for any foreign bodies